About Scrimpr

 What Scrimpr Has Become

-Today, Scrimpr is an independent financial education platform with comparison tools, guides, and resources.
-It's grown well beyond just hosting my original Reddit tools.
+Today, Scrimpr is a personal site with comparison tools, guides, and offer trackers.
+It’s grown well beyond just hosting my original Reddit tools, but it’s still one person writing what they find useful as they navigate their own finances.
+Nothing here is advice.

 How I Work Now